NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

     # plane of incidence is xz
     k = mp.Vector3(math.sin(theta_r),0,math.cos(theta_r)).scale(fcen)

-    # if source is at normal incidence, force number of dimensions to be 1
+    # if normal incidence, force number of dimensions to be 1
     if theta_r == 0:
         dimensions = 1
     else: